strisys/electron-express/README.md

 	npm install
 	npm start

 There is also support to build an installation executable using [Electron Builder](https://www.electron.build/).
+The resulting installation executable can be found in `<project-root>/dist/electron/installer/win64`.
+Run the following command to create the installation.

 	npm run build-packaged

-The resulting installation executable can be found in `<project-root>/dist/electron/installer/win64`.